Here’s How to Identify a Non-FDA-Cleared Cap Before It Wastes Your Money and Damages Your Hair

 What’s the Worst Case Scenario?

 The lasers and light wavelengths they use will damage your hair or scalp.
+You can learn about the proper wavelengths here.

 Lasers must be finely calibrated and tested through every step of the manufacturing process.
 If they don’t constantly test the wavelength as demanded for FDA clearance, then the hair “growth” device might cause your hair to fall out faster, which I know you don’t want, right?